Plant a Berry Garden for the Winter Birds

 Best Shrubs with Berries for Birds

-About: Brilliant yellow flowers leave behind fat, tart blue-black berries that last into spring.
-N. American native.
-Best berry set in pairs.
+About: A low, spreading evergreen shrub with exceptional purple foliage.
+Brilliant yellow flowers leave behind showy blue-black fruit clusters.
+A cultivated selection of a N. American native.
 Partial to full sun.
-Up to 6' tall and wide.
+Up to 2' tall, 4' wide.
 Zones 5–9.

 Attracts: Robins, waxwings, juncos, towhees, sparrows, grouse, pheasants.